TRIAEIOU/flexible-cloze-2/README.md

 <img src="https://aws1.discourse-cdn.com/standard11/uploads/anki2/original/2X/f/f00bd7c90b8f0163a91aa96e9abd75a1666b53b6.jpeg" height="300">

 ## General
 - Active cloze: Cloze(s) with the current ordinal, i.e. the cloze(s) that should be answered.
-To change styling of these change (or better yet override) "fcz-active" class in "Styling" of the card template.
+To change styling of these change or override "fcz-active" class in "Styling" of the card template.
-- Inactive cloze: Cloze(s) that are not the current ordinal, i.e. the cloze(s) that should not be answered.
-To change styling of these change (or better yet override) "fcz-inactive" class in "Styling" of the card template.
+- Inactive cloze: Cloze(s) that are not the current ordinal, i.e. the cloze(s) that should not be answered.To change styling of these change or override "fcz-inactive" class in "Styling" of the card template.
 - Exposed cloze: Cloze(s) that when inactive (see above) will always be in "shown" state on the front side.
-Mark a cloze as exposed in the editor by making the first character an exclamation mark (configurable character/string) (e.g. "{{c1::!This will be displayed on the front when the cloze ordinal is not 1}}").
-Configurable position of the expose position (pre: !{{c1::content}}/begin (default): {{c1::!content}}/end: {{c1::content!}}/post: {{c1::content}}!) to allow use with {{type:cloze:Text}}.
-Configurable to reverse the expose status, i.e. all inactive clozes are exposed (similar to "regular" Anki cloze functonality) and those marked as "expose" will be hidden.
-To change styling of these change (or better yet override) "fcz-expose" class in "Styling" of the card template.
+Mark a cloze as exposed in the editor by making the first character an exclamation mark (e.g. `{{c1::!This will be displayed on the front when the cloze ordinal is not 1}}`).
+  - Configurable expose character(s), default is _!_
+  - Configurable position of the expose position to allow use with {{type:cloze:Text}}:
+    - pre: **!**{{c1::content}}
+    - begin (default): {{c1::**!**content}}
+    - end: {{c1::content **!**}}
+    - post: {{c1::content}}**!**
+  - Configurable to reverse the expose status, i.e. all inactive clozes are exposed and those marked as "expose" will be hidden.
+  - Example: `--expose: # pre reverse;`
+  - To change styling of these change or override "fcz-expose" class in "Styling" of the card template.
+- Scrolling: Configurable scrolling behaviour on card show/flip, when clicking a hidden cloze and when cycling to next/previous with edge taps or keyboard shortcuts:
+  - none: no scroll
-- Scrolling: Configurable scrolling to active close behaviour ("min" scrolls as little as possible to get active cloze(s) into view, "center" centers the active clozes in the vindow).
+  - min: scrolls as little as possible to get active cloze(s) into view
+  - center: centers the active clozes in the vindow.
+  - Scroll on initial show/flip: _center_, _min_ or _none_.
+  - Scroll on iterate (pressing next key etc.): _iterate-center_, _iterate-min_ or _iterate-none_.
+  - Scroll on click: _click-center_, _click-min_ or _click-none_.
+  - Example: `--scroll: center iterate-min click-min`;
+- Iteration - cycling active, inactive or all clozes with keyboard shortcut or edge tap.
+Iteration behaviour can be configured as follows:
+  - Which clozes should be cycled: _active_, _inactive_ or _all_.
+  - Hide the cloze "you are leaving" when iterating: _hide_
+  - Loop iteration once you reach the first/last (otherwise you will stop): _loop_
+  - Always start iteration from the top (otherwise iteration will "continue" from the last clicked item): _top_
+  - Example: `--iterate: active top loop hide;`
+- Non-active cloze and non-cloze field display behaviour can be configured to show per default as follows:
+  - Inactive clozes: _inactive-front_, _inactive-back_ (setting both these will make FCZ behave similar to core Anki clozes)
+  - Addtional fields (including Information field): _additional-front_, _additional-back_
+  - Information field (regardless of Additional fields): _info-front_, _info-back_
+  - Example: `--show: info-front additional-back`
-- Styling of different elements (e.g. "I want the answer to be displayed inline rather than in a block") can easily be configured in the "Styling" section of the card template (which is now fairly documented with descriptions).
+- Styling of different elements (e.g. "I want the answer to be displayed inline rather than in a block") can easily be configured in the "Styling" section of the card template.
 - To facilitate end user modifications of the layout, style and function of the template updates will come with a dialog allowing the user to determine which parts to update.
 A temporary backup (will be overwritten on next update) of the current template will be created in the add-on folder.
 - Changes will mainly be made inside "FCZ BEGIN/END" tags, which in turn is divided into functionality and styling allowing the user to avoid overwriting the styling part on update.
 - Configuration is made in the "Styling" section of the card template under the ".fcz-config" heading:
 <pre><code>/* FLEXIBLE CLOZE CONFIGURATION======================================= */
 .fcz-config {
-    --cloze-element: "div";                 /* What HTML element the clozes will be wrapped in */
-    --expose: "!";                          /* String to mark clozes to be unhidden when inactive */
-    --expose-pos: "begin";                  /* Position of expose character/string in cloze (pre, begin, end, post) */
-    --reverse-expose: "false";              /* "true" exposes all inactive clozes by default (reversing the use of the expose char/string) */
-    --scroll: "center";						/* How to scroll to current cloze, valid values are "min" and "center" */
-    --inactive-prompt: "";                  /* Text to display (if any) on inactive hidden clozes */
-    --active-prompt: "";                    /* Text to display (if any) on active hidden clozes */
-    --key-next-cloze: "j";                  /* Keyboard shortcut to iterate forward */
-    --key-previous-cloze: "h";              /* Keyboard shortcut to iterate backward */
-    --key-toggle-all: "k";                  /* Keyboard shortcut to toggle all fields hide/show */
-    --iterate-from-top: "false";            /* true makes next/previous iteration always start from top */
-    --iterate-inactive: "false";            /* true makes next/previous navigation also iterate inactive clozes */
-    --iteration-hides-previous: "true";     /* false leaves cloze open when cycling forward/backward */
-    --show-all-on-back: "false";            /* false initially hides inactive clozes on back */
-    --show-additional-on-back:  "true";     /* false initially hides the additional fields on back */ }</code></pre>
+    --cloze-element: div;
+    --inactive-prompt: ;
+    --active-prompt: ;
+    --expose: ! begin;
+    --scroll: center iterate-min click-min;
+    --iterate: active hide loop top;
+    --key-next-cloze: j;
+    --key-previous-cloze: h;
+    --key-toggle-all: k;
+    --show: info-front additional-back info-front;
+}</code></pre>
 - Clicking an active cloze on the front side will cycle it between hint (if there is one) and show.
 - Clicking an inactive cloze on the front side will cycle it through hide - hint - show.